unnoun9/fyp-tp/Notes/Getting to know Lean.md

 → "it is no"
 ```

-**explanation:**
+**Explanation:**
-in imperative languages like C or Python, there are *two* things, conditional statements (`if`) and conditional expressions (`?:` or inline `if`).
+In imperative languages like C or Python, there are *two* things, conditional statements (`if`) and conditional expressions (`?:` or inline `if`).
-lean doesn’t do that — lean is *expression-oriented*, meaning *everything returns a value*, so there's only conditional expressions.
+Lean doesn’t do that — Lean is *expression-oriented*, meaning *everything returns a value*, so there's only conditional expressions.

-in lean, this works:
+In Lean, this works:
 ```lean
 if condition then value1 else value2
 ```

 because it's an expression — it returns either `value1` or `value2` depending on the condition.

-for example:
+For example:
 `if 1 > 2 then "yes" else "no"`
 this is saying: if 1 is greater than 2, return `"yes"`, otherwise return `"no"`

-now look at this code:
+Now look at this code:

 ```lean
 #eval String.append "it is " (if 1 > 2 then "yes" else "no")
 ```

-first step:
+First step:
 `1 > 2` is false → replace with `false`
 now it becomes:
 `String.append "it is " (if false then "yes" else "no")`

-then:
+Then:
-since condition is false, it picks `"no"`
+since the condition is false, it picks `"no"`
 → `String.append "it is " "no"`
 → `"it is no"`

-so even though it feels weird at first, remember:
+So even though it feels weird at first, remember:
 `(if false then "yes" else "no")` is just a string expression that evaluates to `"no"`
-and then that result is passed into `String.append`
+and then that result is passed into `String.append`.

-**about output not showing up:**
+**About output not showing up:**
-make sure to use `#eval`, just typing an expression like
+Make sure to use `#eval`, just typing an expression like
 ```lean
 String.append "it is " (if 1 > 2 then "yes" else "no")
 ```

-won’t show anything, lean needs `#eval` in front to evaluate and show output
+won’t show anything, Lean needs `#eval` in front to evaluate and show output.

-**correct working version:**
+**Correct working version:**
 ```lean
 #eval String.append "it is " (if 1 > 2 then "yes" else "no")
 -- output: "it is no"
 ```

-_NOTE:_ lean won’t show output unless `#eval` is used, expressions alone don’t auto-display.
+_NOTE:_ Lean won’t show output unless `#eval` is used, expressions alone don’t auto-display.
-add `#eval` before the expression to make lean evaluate and print the result.
+Add `#eval` before the expression to make Lean evaluate and print the result.

-**1.1 Exercises
+### 1.1 Exercises

 ```lean
 #eval 42 + 19